Jack-Ji/doom3/README.md

 # ABOUT

-_dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
+This is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.

-The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable platforms.
+The goal of is bring _DOOM 3_ with the help of SDL to all suitable platforms.

 # CHANGES

-Compared to the original _DOOM 3_, the changes of _dhewm 3_ worth mentioning are:
+Compared to the original _DOOM 3_, the changes worth mentioning are:

 - 64bit port
 - SDL for low level OS support, OpenGL and input handling